Damian Wayne

-Damian Wayne will make his live-action debut in the film The Brave and the Bold, produced by DC Studios.
+returned in the TV series, Bat-Fam, with Kibreab reprising his role.
+He is also slated to make his live-action debut in the film The Brave and the Bold, produced by DC Studios.

 Publication history

 The child from Son of the Demon was used as a backup character in various stories before appearing as Damian Wayne.

 In the Elseworlds story, The Brotherhood of the Bat (1995), a version named Tallant Wayne appears, who crusades against his grandfather Ra's al Ghul.
 Brotherhood of the Bat features a future in which Ra's al Ghul discovers the Batcave following Bruce Wayne's death, and outfits the League of Assassins in variant Batman costumes based on Wayne's rejected designs.
 Talia and Bruce's son joins the Brotherhood in his father's costume, to destroy it from within.

 In another Elseworlds story, Kingdom Come (1996) by Mark Waid and Alex Ross, which functioned as a possible future to the canon of the time, this child of Batman and Talia is named Ibn al Xu'ffasch (Arabic: ابن الخفّاش), literally "Son of the Bat", and is a member of Lex Luthor's inner circle.
 He works as a double agent for Batman in Luthor's organization, and thus aligned with his father instead of his maternal grandfather.
 In the Elliot S!
 Maggin novelization of Kingdom Come, al Xu'ffasch tells Bruce that his mother Talia is still alive and working as a Mother Superior in Cairo, one of Mother Teresa's successors. al Xu'ffasch reappears in Waid's 1999 sequel The Kingdom.

 The Kingdom: Son of the Bat shows flashbacks that shed new insights into Ibn al Xu'ffasch's history: that he was reared by Ra's al Ghul to be the heir to his empire, that he eventually murdered his grandfather (cutting off his head to prevent yet another regeneration), and that he sought therapy from psychiatrist Dr. Gibson.
 He was eventually recruited by Rip Hunter to try to stop a madman named Gog from altering his history.
-He works with several other heroes of his generation – Kid Flash, the daughter of the Flash (Wally West); Nightstar and Offspring, the son of Plastic Man.
+He works with several other heroes of his generation – Kid Flash, the daughter of the Flash (Wally West); Nightstar; and Offspring, the son of Plastic Man.